PsiQ/qref/docs/format.md

 # Data format

 ## Introduction
-In QREF, algorithms are described as programs comprising hierarchical, directed acyclic graph (or a _hierarchical DAG_) of subroutines.
+In QREF algorithms are described as a hierarchical, directed, and acyclic graph (or _hierarchical DAG_) of subroutines.
 Let's break down what this means:

 - *Hierarchical* means that routines can be nested.